SCECcode/gmsvtoolkit/paper/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'The SCEC Ground Motioin Simulation Validation (GMSV) Toolkit: Open-Source Tools for Ground Motion Simulation Processing and Validation'
 tags:
   - Python
-  - astronomy
-  - dynamics
+  - seismology
-  - galactic dynamics
+  - ground motion
-  - milky way
+  - validation
+  - goodness of fit
 authors:
-  - name: Adrian M. Price-Whelan
+  - name: Fabio Silva
     orcid: 0000-0000-0000-0000
+    corresponding: true
     equal-contrib: true
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
+    affiliation: 1
-  - name: Author Without ORCID
+  - name: Christine A. Goulet
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2
-  - name: Author with no affiliation
+  - name: Philip J. Maechling
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
-  - given-names: Ludwig
-    dropping-particle: van
-    surname: Beethoven
-    affiliation: 3
+    affiliation: 1
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+ - name: Statewide California Earthquake Center, University of Southern California, USA
    index: 1
- - name: Institution Name, Country
+ - name: United State Geological Survey
    index: 2
- - name: Independent Researcher, Country
-   index: 3
-date: 13 August 2017
+date: 9 September 2023
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+# aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+# aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+The Statewide California Earthquake Center (SCEC) Ground Motion Simulation Validation (GMSV) software Toolkit aims to provide standardized and verified tools to a broad seismological and engineering community of researchers interested in ground motion simulations and their validation.
+The GMSV Toolkit leverages over a decade of scientific, engineering, and software development work completed by dozens of contributors, with software components coming from the SCEC Broadband Platform (BBP) and from a complementary, but independent, seismogram processing software distribution (TS Process).
+While the GMSV Toolkit includes basic seismogram processing tools, its functionality is focused on the uniform re-processing of recorded and/or simulated seismograms to allow 1) one-to-one comparisons in time and frequency domains, and 2) statistical computations of various validation metrics.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+Each code included in the GMSV Toolkit was redesigned to work in a standalone package so that its full capabilities are accessible for the validation of any simulated seismograms, without the need to install other software.
+For each code packaged in the GMSV Toolkit, we include both a command-line interface and a Python API.
+Each tool can therefore be run directly from the shell, allowing codes to be scripted together in a user-specified way, or with the Python API for use with other Python programs.
+We preserve full compatibility with the original codes from the BBP, and reproduce metric computation, statistics, and plot results obtained in previous BBP studies.

 # Mathematics